Show us the lower price and we'll do more than match it, we'll beat it! Learn More

 DAY 10: St Petersburg - Tallinn

 Bidding farewell to St Petersburg, we travel once again to the Russian border, and then on to the capital of Estonia.
 Tallinn is one of Europe's most enchanting cities, with a strong medieval influence contrasting with its more modern buildings.
 A local guide will take us on a walking tour, as we explore the winding cobbled lanes overlooked by medieval church spires.
 Listed as one of UNESCO's World Heritage Sites, Tallinn offers intriguing history while also managing to be a shopper's paradise.
 Ancient practices such as glass-blowing and pottery share the attention with Estonia's hippest young fashion designers.
 After the included dinner this evening, be sure to check out the alternative nightlife that Tallinn has to offer - from medieval taverns to hip bars and clubs.
-For those who stayed on in Helsinki and skipped out Russia, you will have an extra night in Tallinn before the rest of the group arrives from St Petersburg.

 DAY 11: Tallinn - Riga